VRGroupRWTH/VTKPlugin/readme.md

 ### Remarks on Linux/Mac

 Delay-loading is enabled on Unix-based systems and thus also module reloading (theoretically).
-While this plugin compiles on Linux and Mac, not all features are currently supported compared to the Windows implementation because of missing RTTI support.

-**TL;DR:** See the `VtkWrapper` branch for an example implementation with full cross-compatability.
+To achieve cross-compatibility of all VTK methods, the `VtkWrapper` module with [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) enabled was implemented to wrap all VTK-native code.
+Each VTK functionality needs to be wrapped explicitly before it is exposed (e.g., to `VtkPlugin` which implements the blueprints).

-Contrary to Windows, Unreal Engine on Unix is by default compiled without [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) support (thoroughly discussed [here](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/22)).
+This is needed, as contrary to Windows Unreal Engine on Unix is by default compiled without RTTI support (thoroughly discussed [here](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/22)).

-~~**Solution A:** Recompile Unreal Engine with RTTI support~~
-This drastically limitates portability as any other Unix-based system needs a custom UE installation to develop using this plugin.
-Also, according to some posts ([1](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083), [2](https://forums.unrealengine.com/t/busertti-true-makes-an-unreal-project-fail-to-load/407837)) the XMPP Plugin currently prevents this approach.

-**Solution B:** Enable RTTI per Module
-It is possible to enable RTTI just in a single module (Setting `bUseRTTI=true` in the `*.Build.cs` file) and compile only that with RTTI support.
-But this needs extra care as RTTI-enabled modules will clash with many Unreal constructs (e.g., `UBlueprintFunctionLibrary`).
-To circumvent that, constructing a seperate RTTI-enabled [Wrapper module is suggested](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/13) like the `OpenExrWrapper` module in `Engine/Plugins/Media/ImgMedia`.
+Globally enabling RTTI on Unix is not (easily) done, so this approach orients the way the `OpenExrWrapper` is implemented as suggested [here](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/13).

-The `VtkWrapper` branch shows such an example.
+⚠️ The provided `VtkWrapper` implementation is just an example and better solutions exist.

 ## Installation